-For a period, parents provide treatment concurrently during practice sessions and natural conversations.
+For a period, parents provide treatment during practice sessions, and during natural conversations.
 Eventually, treatment during natural conversations replaces treatment during practice sessions, and treatment during practice sessions does not occur at all.
-The clinician may decide that this should not happen until some time during Stage 2.
+The clinician may decide that this transition should not be completed until as late as some time during Stage 2.

 This transition is a flexible process.
 During the period when parents are providing verbal contingencies during practice sessions and natural conversations, the clinician may recommend several changes to the number and duration of practice sessions.
-An example would be changing from one such practice session each day to one each second day.
-Similarly, during the period when parents are providing verbal contingencies during practice sessions and natural conversations, the clinician may direct many changes to the number and type of verbal contingencies parents give during natural conversations.
+An example would be changing from one practice session each day to one each second day.
+Similarly, during the period when parents are providing verbal